Skip to main content

 Distributions

 Think of these as a class in Python or some other OOP language.
-If you identify that an RV 'fits' one of these, you can use precalculated/derived formulae for things like the Probability Mass Function, Expected Value E(X)E(X), and Variance Var(X)Var(X).
+If you identify that an Random Variable ‘fits’ one of these, you can use precalculated/derived formulae for things like the Expected Value E(X)E(X) and Variance Var(X)Var(X) (for baby Statisticians like you and I.)

 Don't Overthink it, Sunshine

-There are rules of course.
-But that's all really.
-A function is nice because you won't have to labor over this list for a lot of values (and if you're laboring over R\Reals, you'll be laboring for a long time indeed).
+There are other rules of course.
+But that’s all really.
+A function is nice because you won’t have to labor over this list for a lot of values (and if you’re laboring over R\Reals, you’ll be laboring for a long time indeed.)

 The Normal Distribution ♥️